3 Best REALLY FREE Parental Control Apps: Tested in 2024

 Can’t I just use free built-in parental control apps?

-It’s much better to just try one of the free parental control apps on my list, as they provide significantly better value — Qustodio is my #1 pick because it provides excellent web filtering time limits and scheduling, and activity reports, and it can monitor iOS, Android, Windows, macOS, Kindle, and Chromebook devices.
+Qustodio is my #1 pick because it provides excellent web filtering time limits and scheduling, includes detailed activity reports, and can monitor iOS, Android, Windows, macOS, Kindle, and Chromebook devices.

 Can I monitor my kid’s device with a free parental app?